ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 ## Generate NICE CXone access keys
 {: #deploy-phone-cxone-accesskeys}

-Access keys are used for authentication in the back-end integration and consist of two parts: an Access Key ID and a Secret Access Key.
+Access keys are used for authentication and consist of two parts: an access key ID and a secret access key.

 To generate NICE CXone access keys to use with your assistant: